FenixAlliance/ABS.Docs/README.md

 # Welcome to the Alliance Business Suite Documentation!

+The Alliance Business Suite is being built to aughment businesses across industries all over the world through a low-code, extensible, and fully customizable business development platform.

-The Alliance Business Suite is a set of intelligent, extensible, multi-tenant applications built to enable users to jumpstart their business through the acceleration of several core aspects of any given business.
+At a very high level, the Alliance Business Suite is a set of intelligent, extensible, multi-tenant applications built to enable users to jumpstart their business through the acceleration of several core aspects of any given business across industries and countries.

 The Alliance Business Suite gives users a Modular, Full-Stack, Low-Code Application Framework built on top of the [Alliance Business Platform](https://absuite.net).